sspackman99/sspackman99/README.md

 ### About Me

-My name is Sam Spackman and I am currently working on starting a helpful data science blog for students and working professionals early in their careers.
-It's called [Data Science Magic](https://www.datasciencemagic.org/) and I'm beyond excited about it.

-I'm finishing up my last year of college at Brigham Young University and preparing to enter graduate school.
-I'm studying statistics (which is surprisingly super cool) and am focusing the last year of my undergraduate studies on things like linear modeling and machine learning, Bayesian stats, and environmental science.
-I'm also building a Raspberry Pi robot on the side, so be watching out for that. ;)
+I'm a data scientist with a background in statistics and a passion for making complex ideas accessible.
+I recently earned my MS in Statistics from Brigham Young University, where I focused on machine learning, Bayesian methods, and environmental data analysis.

+These days, I'm exploring how to use LLMs effectively, tinkering with home servers and lightweight devops, and always looking for new ways to turn data into insight.
+I also run a blog called Data Science Magic, where I share helpful guides and practical tips for students and early-career professionals in data science.

+I'm always up for a good project—whether it's analyzing ecological data, building smarter models, or spinning up a Raspberry Pi robot for fun.
-You can reach me at sspackman99@gmail.com or find me on [LinkedIn](https://www.linkedin.com/in/sam-spackman/)
+Reach me at sspackman99@gmail.com or connect on LinkedIn

 <!--
 **sspackman99/sspackman99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.